narayan-naroote/python_practice/README.md

-# Python Learning journey
+# Python Learning Journey

-Hi, I'am narayan 👋
+Hi, I'm Narayan 👋
-This repository contains my daily python practice as I learned step by step.
+This repository contains my daily Python practice as I learned step by step.

-## 📉PROGRESS
+## 📈 PROGRESS

 ### Day_1

--Hello program(start)
+- Hello program (start)
--Even and odd numbers
+- Even and odd numbers
--Sum of numbers
+- Sum of numbers

 ### Day_2

--Recursion (print 1 to n)
+- Recursion (print 1 to n)

-## Concepts Learned
+## 🧠 Concepts Learned

--Basics of python
+- Basics of Python
--Conditions (if & else)
+- Conditions (if & else)
--Operators
+- Operators

 ## 🎯 Goal

-To become strong in python and data structures
+To become strong in Python and data structures

-## ⚒️ Tools Used
+## 🛠️ Tools Used

--PYTHON
+- Python
--GitHub
+- GitHub

 ## 📝 Author

-NARAYAN
+Narayan